neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 #### Convenience Tags

-Similarly to make_sub_dir(), convenience tags can be used to simplfy transfers.
+Similarly to make_sub_folders(), convenience tags can be used to simplfy transfers.
 For data transfer, the most useful are the wildcard tag, @*@ and the @TO@ flag.

 The wildcard flag can be used to avoid specifying particular parts of subject / session names that are wanted to